Ashwin-Khandelwal/DEVP-Projects/README.md

-The respository contains the project files for DEVP assignments under the supervision and guidance of Prof. Amarnath Mitra.
+The respository contains the project files for DEVP assignments submitted to Prof. Amarnath Mitra as part of the DEVP project component.

 The nomenclature has been simplied as much as possible but for the user's reference- here are the purposes of the files:
 1. DEVP Project_Group 26: Contains the project files for first project of DEVP